mesoSPIM/mesoSPIM-control/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # mesoSPIM-control
 Image acquisition software for [mesoSPIM](http://mesospim.org/) light-sheet microscopes.
 A mesoSPIM (mesoscale selective plane illumination microscope) is optimized for fast imaging of large (many cm³) cleared tissue samples at near-isotropic resolution.
-Currently, more than 10 mesoSPIM setups are operational [around the world](http://mesospim.org/setups/).
+Currently, more than 15 mesoSPIM setups are operational [around the world](http://mesospim.org/setups/).

 Parts lists, drawings, and instructions for building a mesoSPIM can be found in the [mesoSPIM wiki](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation).

 ## Overview
 The mesoSPIM is a versatile light-sheet microscope for imaging cleared tissue samples.
-It is compatible with all major clearing approaches - including CLARITY - and optimized for quickly creating large-field-of-view overview datasets of whole mouse brains.
+It is compatible with all major clearing approaches and optimized for quickly creating large-field-of-view overview datasets.

 ## Installation

-### :warning: Warning
-If you are updating `mesoSPIM-control` from a previous version: please add new sections from the [demo config file](/mesoSPIM/config/demo_config.py) to your old configuration file in order to unlock all new features.

 ### Prerequisites
 * Windows 7 or Windows 10, 64-bit